-Chusquea scandens, photo by P. Acevedo.
+Chusquea scandens, photo by P. Acevedo

+Rhizomatous perennials; rhizome pachymorph or sometimes amphimorph or leptomorph.
 Culms lignified, solid or occasionally hollow, erect or more commonly scandent or clambering and hanging, 1-18 m long, cylindrical, 0.2-6 cm diam., with numerous branches per node, promontory weakly to moderately well developed.
-Leaves dimorphic, those of the culm different from those of the branches; culm leaves erect, sometimes reflexed; sheaths papery; girdle essentially absent to well-developed; foliaceous leaves with internal and external ligules; sheaths lacking setose appendages, sometimes with small tufts of hair at apex; auricles absent; leaf blades pseudopetiolate, needlelike to well-developed, tapering at base, abaxially green or waxy, lacking a marginal green stripe, tessellate or not, adaxially smooth and etessellate.
+Leaves dimorphic, those of the culm different from those of the branches; culm leaves erect, sometimes reflexed; sheaths papery; girdle essentially absent to well-developed; foliaceous leaves with internal and external ligules; sheaths lacking setose appendages, sometimes with small tufts of hair at apex; auricles absent; leaf blades pseudopetiolate, needlelike to welldeveloped, tapering at base, abaxially green or waxy, lacking a marginal green stripe, tessellate or not, adaxially smooth and etessellate.
 Synflorescences terminal, of dense to open panicles or less frequently racemes or capitate.
 Spikelets lanceolate or ovate, 5-20 mm long, with only one fertile floret; glumes 4, the lower two often scale-like, sterile; distal flower fertile; lemma apiculate to short-awned; palea bicarinate; stamens 3; stigmas 2.
 Fruit a dry caryopsis with adherent pericarp.

-Distinctive features: The foliage leaves lack oral setae and spikelets only have one fertile floret.
-Distribution: A neotropical woody bamboo genus of 190 species, 39 of which have been reported as climbers, these distributed in Panama, Colombia, Ecuador, Brazil and a single disjunct species in the Greater Antilles.
-Primarily of montane habitats; 1,500-4,000 m.
+Unique features: The foliage leaves lack oral setae and spikelets only have one fertile floret.

+Distribution: A Neotropical woody bamboo genus of 190 species, 40 of which have been reported as climbers, these distributed in Panama, Colombia, Ecuador, Brazil and a single disjunct species in the Greater Antilles.
+Primarily of montane habitats 1500 to 4000 m elevation.